DmytroVasin/bomber/tutorial.md

       this.callAll('kill') // destroy
     }
   }
 ```

-As you can see on `create` stage we emit `enter lobby` event and as a callback we insert our `displayPendingGames` function that is bind to this ( Menu ).
+As you can see on `create` stage we emit `enter lobby` event and as a second argument we insert our `displayPendingGames` function that is bind to this ( Menu ).
 If we will not set that - this will be defined as `socket`.

 `displayPendingGames` as an attributes receives array with the games from the server and creates `GameSlots` based on it.